xubingyue/avocadodb/ISSUE_TEMPLATE.md

-## my environment running ArangoDB
+## my environment running AvocadoDB
-I'm using the latest ArangoDB of the respective release series:
+I'm using the latest AvocadoDB of the respective release series:
 - [ ] 2.8
 - [ ] 3.0
 - [ ] 3.1